joeysantana3/imdb-fetcher/Pipedream.md

-Pipedream throttled me pretty quickly while using their free tier, so I created a script that can do it locally and will deploy it to something like an AWS Lambda function.
+Pipedream throttled me pretty quickly while using their free tier, so I created a script that can do it locally and deployed it to Render as a cron job.
 ---
 I'm attempting to use [pipedream](https://pipedream.com) as a way to automate updating the info.
 I have a basic task working that I'm going to copy here.